 In my September 2013 article, I reviewed the top 5 reasons for combining both forms of medicine.

 In my April 2014 article, I discuss how combining conventional and naturopathic health care could save the NB government millions in tax payers money.

-For examples of practitioners working together to improve outcomes in chronic pain, please read: Pain management based on five key principles.
+For examples of Medical Doctors and Naturopathic Doctors working together to improve outcomes in chronic pain, please read: Pain management based on five key principles.

 A new vision that aims to take your health further than symptom management

 Our Naturopathic Doctors often tell their patients that they don’t treat symptoms.
 Without further explanation, it would seem that there wouldn’t be anything left to treat!
 On the contrary, through extensive detective work, many problems in the body can be revealed.
 Correcting underlying imbalances is our specialty.
 By understanding how your body is working (or not working), treatments can more specifically address the the true cause of your medical condition.
 Naturopathic treatment will be more individually prescribed to re-balance bodily systems and therefore provide better long-term success.
 By treating in this manner, virtually all chronic and most acute conditions can benefit.
-To understand this concept further, look at the flow chart diagram entitled "A Dual Approach" (see link below) and read article entitled "Address underlying problem, not just symptoms" published in the Times and Transcript.
+To understand this concept further, look at the flow chart diagram entitled "A Dual Approach" (see link below) and read article entitled "Address underlying problem, not just symptoms".

 The bucket analogy